Concurrent Enrollment (CE)

 Commitment to rigorous coursework, maintain 90% attendance, and complete assignments required by the college.
 Concurrent course grades and credits are applied to both your high school transcript AND your permanent college transcript—students should take their CE courses seriously.
 504 and IEP accommodations are determined by the college issuing credit and may be different than those provided by PCHS.

 The costs associated with concurrent enrollment courses is minimal compared to the cost of the same class taken on a college campus.
 Financial assistance is available for college registration fees and tuition, if needed.

 How do I complete the admissions and registration process?

-Your teacher will provide information to help you register for concurrent classes.
-You can also see our CTE Director, Lyndsay Huntsman, in the main office.
+Your teacher will provide information to help you register for the college courses.
 Refer to the college’s Concurrent Enrollment website (links above) for details, deadlines, contact information, etc. Note that the college has deadlines for admissions, prerequisite test scores/transcripts, course registration and tuition payment, appeals, withdrawals, and refunds.
 College deadlines do not get extended!